Skip to main content

 -1967

-The user has not given his consent or the user was not asked to accept or reject consent.
+User has not provided consent or has not been prompted to accept or reject it.

 UserOptedOutFromUtiqException